rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 and invokes the Kubernetes <strong>API server</strong>.
 That command is installed along with the
 <strong>kubectl</strong> package.
 There is a command with the same name used to obtain the <strong>version</strong>.
 The kubectl <strong>get nodes</strong> command lists basic information about each node.
-The describe command provides more detailed information.
+The <strong>describe</strong> command provides more detailed information.

+<a name="#etcd"></a>

+### etcd storage

-The API Server carries out <strong>schedule</strong> based on data stored in an <strong>etcd</strong> cluster.
+The API Server stores its configuration information in an <strong>etcd</strong> cluster, a simple, distributed, consistent key-value store.

+Data stored in etcd includes jobs being scheduled, created and deployed, pod/service details and state, namespaces and replication details.

+## Scheduler

 The <strong>controller</strong> ???